bobleesj/Course_UIKit_Fundamentals_with_Bob/1000/1100/1100_intro.md

 # Intermediate Swift 3 Fundamentals
-I understand you've been frustrated by those red marks on the left side of your Xcode.
+You might have been frustrated by those red marks on the left side of your Xcode.
 They keep telling you what to do.
-I was stuck there for a while as well.
-I didn't know how to deal with them even if I searched online because I lacked the fundamentals.
+In fact, I was stuck for a period.

-I've discovered most of those errors come from concepts that I was battling with and that I couldn't find complete source of information.
+I've discovered those errors come from concepts that I was battling with and that I couldn't find a complete source of information.

 Let's get out of the situation.
-In this chapter, you and I are going to find every possible `?` and `!` that appear throughout building apps and you will find out why we use them and how to deal with them.
-After this chapter with me, you will longer have to worry as much.
+In this chapter, you and I are going to find every possible `?` and `!` that appear throughout the Swift programming language.
+You will first learn why we use them and how to use them.

+After this chapter with me, you will longer have to dread the red marks.
 By the way, I already expect you to know what a `for-in` loop is, and what it means to create an object with classes and structs.
-Those are the basics.
+Those are the basics, right?
 Let's dive into it.
 Let's level up.

 <br>[1101 Optionals](/1000/1100/1101_optionals.md)